-Prerelease tracking showed Interstellar generating at least as much interest as last year's space epic Gravity, which debuted to $55.8 million.
-And Nolan's last non-Dark Knight movie, Inception, grossed $62.8 million when it opened in July 2010, but Paramount insiders note that Inception had the advantage of playing in summer.
+Pre-release tracking showed Interstellar generating at least as much interest as last year’s space epic Gravity, which debuted to $55.8 million (Gravity was only 90 minutes, however).
+And Nolan’s last non-Dark Knight movie, Inception, grossed $62.8 million when it opened in July 2010, but Paramount insiders note that Inception had the advantage of playing in summer.

-Paramount has the movie domestically, while Warners is handling its release overseas, where Interstellar launches in almost every market this week and weekend, save for China (Nov.
+Paramount has the movie domestically, while Warners is handling its release overseas, where Interstellar launched, save for China (Nov.
 12), Japan (Nov.
 22) and Venezuela (Dec.
 5).

-Big Hero 6, inspired by Marvel characters, chronicles the special bond that develops between Baymax (Scott Adsit), a plus-size inflatable robot, and robotics prodigy Hiro Hamada (Ryan Potter), who transforms Baymax and his adrenaline-seeking friends into a band of high-tech heroes determined to help the city of San Fransokyo.
+Inspired by Marvel characters, the family film chronicles the special bond that develops between Baymax (Scott Adsit), a plus-sized inflatable robot, and robotics prodigy Hiro Hamada (Ryan Potter), who transforms Baymax and his adrenaline-seeking friends into a band of high-tech heroes determined to help the city of San Fransokyo.

 Jamie Chung, T.J.
 Miller, Maya Rudolph, Daniel Henney, Damon Wayans Jr., Genesis Rodriguez, James Cromwell and Alan Tudyk also lend their voices to the 3D movie.